 You can enjoy these trails and parks any time of year.
 Unlike northern climates, you won't need to deal with snow or bracing temperatures.
-Even in the winter months, you can sit out on the porch and feel comfortable.
+Even in the winter, you can sit on the porch and feel comfortable.

 Isle of Palms and Sullivans Beach are two of the most popular beach destinations.
-Within 30 minutes, you can be dipping your toes in the Atlantic Ocean.
+Within 30 minutes, you can dip your toes in the Atlantic Ocean.
 Best of all, you'll be able to find beaches with free access and parking.

-At Isle of Palms County Park, you can walk along six miles of sandy beaches.
-This barrier island has boardwalks, snack stands, outdoor showers, and picnic areas.
-With over 50 points of access and lifeguards on duty, this is the perfect beach for a summer afternoon.
+You can walk along six miles of sandy beaches at the Isle of Palms County Park.
+This barrier island has boardwalks, snack stands, outdoor showers, and picnic areas and is the perfect beach for a summer afternoon with over 50 points of access and lifeguards on duty.

 For a more exclusive weekend getaway, stay at the Wild Dunes Resort.
 Choose from between two golf courses, or try your hand at tennis.
 You can rent out a condominium or home to truly take a vacation.

-When you venture out of the Mount Pleasant/Charleston area, you'll have even more beaches to choose from.
+You'll have even more beaches when you venture out of the Mount Pleasant/Charleston area.
 Drive north to hit Myrtle Beach.
-With 60 miles of beaches and a spectacular Ferris wheel, Myrtle Beach can keep you as busy as you want to be!
+With 60 miles of beaches and a spectacular Ferris wheel, Myrtle Beach can keep you as busy as you want!

 Or drive south to Hilton Head Island.
-Head to the coast or hop on your bike and pedal the 64 miles of trails.
+Head to the coast, hop on your bike and pedal the 64 miles of trails.
 Finish your day with cocktails and seafood at one of the 250 restaurants on this island.

 Mount Pleasant and the surrounding region provide ample opportunities for job seekers.
 And thanks to the Charleston International Airport, you can do business with people all over the world.

 Boeing took up residence in Charleston in 2011, and it's helped grow the local economy.
-Their famed 727s are assembled here.
+Boeing currently builds their famous 727s here.
 The facility has attracted significant population growth — and more good jobs.

 You could look into careers in higher education, too.
 You have the College of Charleston, the Citadel, and Charleston Southern University just down the road.
 Consider positions in student life, academic support, or facilities maintenance.